 CONTACT: You must pre-register for all classes.
-Contact the Parent Education Coordinator at (805) 542-6659 for specific course offerings or click on the link for a list of classes:
+Contact the Parent Education Coordinator at (805) 542-6659 for specific course offerings

 The Baby Hour, is a breastfeeding support group.
 Join other nursing mothers and a lactation consultant to learn about various topics surrounding breastfeeding and parenthood.
 Mothers and babies are welcome and there is no need to register.
 There will be time for questions, answers and discussion.